The rotational and magnetic properties of Polaris from long-term spectropolarimetric monitoring: Introduction

 In stars with non-axisymmetric magnetic fields, the Zeeman induced Stokes~$V$ signatures and corresponding $\langle B_{z}\rangle$ measurements are periodically modulated by the stellar rotation as different regions of the star's magnetic geography are seen by the observer \citep{Donati_2009}.
 This makes stellar magnetometry an effective method to directly measure rotation periods, particularly in slowly rotating stars that do not present unambiguous rotationally modulated signals in spectral or photometric time-series (e.g. Cepheids).

 Rotation is a fundamental stellar property, impacting evolutionary tracks and surface chemical abundances \citep{Meynet_2000, Ekstrom_2012}.
-Cepheid blue-loops are sensitive to the initial rotation rate at the zero-age main-sequence (ZAMS), suggesting that rotation is a key ingredient in resolving the long-standing Cepheid mass-discrepancy problem \citep{Anderson_2014, Anderson_2016, Zhao_2023}.
+Cepheid blue loops are sensitive to the initial rotation rate at the zero-age main-sequence (ZAMS).
+This suggests that rotation is a key ingredient in resolving the long-standing Cepheid mass discrepancy problem \citep{Anderson_2014, Anderson_2016, Zhao_2023}, alongside other processes including convective core overshooting \citep{Cassisi_2011, Prada_Moroni_2012}, and pulsation driven mass loss \citep{Neilson_2011}.

 Furthermore, rotation and magnetic field evolution are interconnected processes.
 Rotation is essential for the generation of both convective and radiative dynamos (\citealt{Kapyla_2023} and references therein).
 In turn, coupling between the magnetic field and stellar wind leads to angular momentum loss and stellar spindown \citep{Weber_1967, ud_Doula_2009}.

 Recent results necessitate a direct measurement of Polaris' rotation period.
 An apparent age discrepancy between the Cepheid Polaris Aa and its distant companion Polaris B has led to the suggestion that the Cepheid may be a merger product \citep{Bond_2018, Evans_2018, Anderson_2018}.
 This is an intriguing possibility, considering the growing evidence that mergers are a viable channel to produce strong magnetic fields in intermediate and massive stars \citep{Schneider_2016, Schneider_2019, Korvakova_2022, Shenar_2023, Frost_2024, Korvakova_2025, Schneider_2025}.
+Recent binary population synthesis and N-body modelling predict that a significant fraction of Cepheids are the product of binary interactions, including coalescence \citep{Dinnbier_2024}.
+In addition to Polaris, there is a growing number of Cepheid merger candidates identified in binary systems \citep{Neilson_2015, Pilecki_2022, Pilecki_2024, Espinoza_2025}.
 A constraint on Polaris' rotation rate at the ZAMS in concert with recent interferometric radius and dynamical mass measurements \citep{Evans_2024} will permit detailed comparison to evolution models and testing of the merger hypothesis.

 \cite{Evans_2024} reported the detection of surface spots on Polaris from an interferometric surface image reconstruction using the CHARA Array.
 The nature of these surface features and their possible relation to the magnetic field geometry is unclear.
 Relatedly, there is ambiguity surrounding the origin and stability of Polaris' long spectral periods ($\gtrsim 40$\,days; \citealt{Bruntt_2008, Anderson_2019, Barbey_2025}), which may be due to rotating surface features \citep{Dinshaw_1989, Lee_2008} or non-radial pulsations \citep{Hatzes_2000}.